OpenAEV installation demystified: your ultimate guide

 Login using the admin credentials defined in your application.properties file.

-Deploy OpenBAS Agent
+Deploy OpenAEV Agent

-OpenBAS offers integration with several existing agents, including CrowdStrike, Tanium, and Caldera.
+OpenAEV offers integration with several existing agents, including CrowdStrike, Tanium, and Caldera.
 However, we also provide our own in-house agent, and we will walk through the deployment process for it.

 For other agents, you can find more details in the official documentation.